maabed/karak-dashboard-docs/source/index.html.md

 ### Input Fields

-Blue Dashboard provide a collection of input fields that you can easily use in your website.
+Karak Dashboard provide a collection of input fields that you can easily use in your website.

-All you need to do is to include Blue Dashboard customized CSS file in addition to <a href="http://materializecss.com/">materializecss</a> framework JS file.
+All you need to do is to include Karak Dashboard customized CSS file in addition to <a href="http://materializecss.com/">materializecss</a> framework JS file.

 > To use our customized input fields: